This page on 2,4-Dinitrophenol is currently marked as in-progress. We are still compiling research.

 Dinitrophenol is an ionophoric compound that short circuits mitochondrial ATP production.
 This cessation of ATP production via the mitochondria leads to an increase in the Metabolic Rate (as substrate is utilized at a higher rate so cytosolic ATP can sustain life) and subsequent weight loss.

 It is one of the few chemical compounds that is causatively linked to death.
 Overdosing on Dinitrophenol leads to toxicity via excessive heat production, irregular breathing and heartrate, and mitochondrial dysfunction.

-(NOTE: This dosing information is anecdotal in nature and based on past human trials that were not conducted in a controlled fashion and later published.
-No information exists in the scientific literature for the best dosages for weight loss)
+(NOTE: This dosing information is anecdotal in nature and is based on past human trials that were not conducted in a controlled fashion.
+No information exists in the scientific literature for the best dosages for weight loss.)

 I hope the existence of this page can act as a deterrent to those considering this compound.

 Unless you are an elite level bodybuilder (in which case you wouldn't listen to me anyways) then there is absolutely no need to risk health and life for fat burning.

 I cannot lie, this compound appears to work well.
 That being said, it is incredibly dangerous.
 A single genetic difference in its metabolism could cause toxiological buildup easily, and its low Therapeutic Threshold would ensure that you felt this toxicity quick.